-The Office of Student Success (OSS) is responsible for providing support services to help students acquire skills essential to achieve academic success.
+The Office of Student Success through the Student Success Center is responsible for providing support services to help students acquire skills essential to achieve academic success.
 Services include tutoring for CBU coursework as well as a variety of subjects such as library research, citation (APA, MLA), test-taking strategies, computer skills, and limited CBEST, CSET, and SAT, as available.
-In addition, the OSS offers study groups, testing services, informal learning style self-assessment, and academic workshops.
+In addition, the Office of Student Success offers study groups, testing services, informal learning style self-assessment, and academic workshops.